cyclus/cyclus.github.com/source/user/writing_input.rst

 The set of tags for any given project, and their relationship to each other in the hierarchy, is referred to as a grammar.
-In addition to defining which tags exist, the grammar can define how many times each tag must or may exist in a given section.
+In addition to defining which tags exist, the grammar defines how many times each tag must or may exist in a given section.
 A tag may be completely optional, required one or more times, or allowed to appear as many times as the user desires.